hacdias/fintracts/SPECIFICATION.md

 <Abbreviation> for <Money>.
 The aforementioned bond reaches maturity
 on the <Date>.

-[The bond has coupons with an interest rate of <Float>% paid on the following
+[The bond pays coupons with an interest rate of <Float>% paid on the following
 dates: <Date> [, <Date>]* and <Date>.]
 ```